 Tony told us he only recently became of cause to complain when he read the reports on social media about irresponsible lending.
 We thought that was plausible based on his circumstances and what he’d said.

-We didn’t think that Tony having trouble meeting his repayments ought to have been enough, on its own, to give him cause to think that his credit card provider hadn’t followed its process when deciding to lend to him.
+We didn’t think that Tony’s difficulty meeting his repayments ought to have been enough, on its own, to give him cause to think his credit card provider hadn’t followed its process when deciding to lend to him.

-Tony told us he thought when his circumstances changed in 2016 that this is what led to him missing his payments, rather than anything the credit card provider had done – and he took steps to contact his credit card provider to see what support was available at that time.
+Tony told us he thought that it was his change of circumstances in 2016 that had led to him missing his payments, rather than anything the credit card provider had done – and that he took steps to contact his credit card provider to see what support was available at that time.

 Again, we thought that was plausible.
 We hadn’t seen anything else to suggest Tony ought to have been aware of cause to complain more than three years before he did complain.